-By the fall of 1832 the NJRR was growing, although it originally was only able to operate a route between Jersey City (directly across from downtown Manhattan) to Trenton as its charter did not allow it to continue further south due to the C&A's influence and operations.
+By the fall of 1832 the NJRR was growing, although it originally was only able to operate a route between Jersey City, New Jersey to Trenton as its charter did not allow it to continue further south due to the C&A's influence and operations.

 By 1834 it had a route open to Newark and two years later was serving New Brunswick after it acquired the New Brunswick Bridge Company on September 8, 1836.